tonethar/IGM-330-Fall-2018/weekly/week-02A-notes.md

 \*\* ***Note that the order of steps B and C above does not matter, and could be flipped, and the drawing would look the same.*** \*\*

  - **How to draw a circle**:
-     - virtually identical to drawing a rectangle, just replace the path code - `ctx.rect()` - with `ctx.arc(x, y, radius, startAngle, endAngle, counterclockwise);`
+     - virtually identical to drawing a rectangle, just replace the path code - `ctx.rect()` - with:
+       - `ctx.arc(x, y, radius, startAngle, endAngle, counterclockwise);`
-     - here's an example: `ctx.arc(100, 100, 25, 0, Math.PI * 2, false); // draws a circle at 100,100 with a 25-pixel radius`
+     - here's an example:
+       - `ctx.arc(100, 100, 25, 0, Math.PI * 2, false); // draws a circle at 100,100 with a 25-pixel radius`
  - **How to draw a line**:
      -  just replace the path code - `ctx.rect()` - with: